arthurBarthe/debiased-spatial-whittle/docs/models.md

 In both cases, you need to define the _compute method, which will expect a lag array with shape (ndim, n1, ..., nk, 1) where ndim is the number of spatio-temporal dimensions, n1, ..., nk, can have any shape.
-The trailing 1 is not needed in calls to the model as it is automatically added.
+The trailing 1 is not needed in calls to the model as it is automatically added by the inherited __call__ method.
+More specifically, the trailing dimension is used to adress the case where the user sets each parameter to be array-valued rather than scalar.
+This allows parallel evaluation of the likelihood for several model parameters.
+This feature can be ignored by new users of the package.

 Within the _compute method of a CompoundModel, when evaluating children models at lags, you should not use their call method but rather their _compute method (see e.g. SumModel).